dreamer-coding-555/codenotes/README.md

 - **Setting a New Standard:** Fossil Logic is setting a new standard for software excellence with FSCL.
 Join us in raising the bar for digital solutions and creating applications that set the benchmark in the industry.

+## Tool Updater

+The Tool Updater script is a Python-based utility designed to streamline the process of updating and installing Meson and Ninja, essential build system tools.
+The script provides a user-friendly graphical interface, allowing users to input desired versions and receive real-time feedback through a terminal-like display.
+For detailed instructions on using the Tool Updater and getting the most out of its features, please refer to the [Tool Updater User Manual](MANUAL.md).

 ## Coder Notebook Demo Collection

 Explore our Coder Notebook Demo Collection to get hands-on experience with the power and versatility of FSCL.
 Each demo provides insights into the capabilities of these libraries and demonstrates how they can be utilized to enhance your development projects.